Jeffreybekker/LittleLemon/README.md

 ```
 http://127.0.0.1:8000/auth/users/
 ```
 *Note: This is for Admin only.
-First get your Admin Token and then use it for authentication In Auth.
+First get your Admin Token and then use it for authentication in Auth.
 Make sure you select Bearer Token.*

 <table>
 	<thead>